 Next, do your test call to your inbound number (again, you'll need the same basic call flow as created in section 1.3 of this chapter).
 If you call from your mobile phone, then the email will be sent.
 If you call from another phone, then no email will be sent.

 As you can see, this opens up a whole new range of possibilities.
-For instance, you could now say, if a call is older than 5 minutes, take it out of a queue and offer a callback (that would mean you use the condition call duration greater 300 seconds).
+For instance, you could now say, if a call is older than 5 minutes, take it out of a queue and offer a callback (that would mean you use the condition call duration greater than 300 seconds).

-Or even more interesting from an integration perspective: You will now be able to create tickets or logs for every incoming call, print the wait and talk time in a ticket, you can search for users in your database, route calls based on customer inputs and print these in your system of records, etc., etc.
+Or even more interesting from an integration perspective: you will now be able to create tickets or logs for every incoming call, print the wait and talk time in a ticket, you can search for users in your database, route calls based on customer inputs, and print these in your system of records, etc., etc.